Pavla-vev/en-for-designers/06-storytelling/story.md

 ![gfzvuvbu](https://user-images.githubusercontent.com/79570995/156082608-f0004054-fce2-4d53-97b7-9f68a9cd186a.jpg)

+I work in a sports center, where I am a graphic designer and a bit of a marketing specialist.
+My work is - posters, posts on social networks, stickers, event planning, promotion, ...

+I love this place!
+Creative work is connected with my second job as a jumping coach!
 I have been doing this sport since I was 16 years old.
 It's relaxation, work, fun and inspiration!

-I work in a sports center, where I am a graphic designer and a bit of a marketing specialist.
-My work is - posters, posts on social networks, stickers, event planning, promotion, ...

 ![SDFVRGRTvf](https://user-images.githubusercontent.com/79570995/156080036-6c6af7d2-298e-4e1e-871a-557d905b8d6e.jpg)